harmoniqs/harmoniqs.co/README.md

-# kestrelquantum.github.io
+# harmoniqs.co

-The main page for kestrel quantum and the Piccolo.jl OSE.
+The main page for harmoniqs and the Piccolo.jl OSE.

 ## Contributing